Sliding Window Application: Rabin Karp String Matching Algorithm

 28. Find the Index of the First Occurrence in a String | 🟠 |

-Today, we'll delve into the classic Rabin-Karp string matching algorithm.
+Today, let's talk about the classic Rabin-Karp string matching algorithm.

-First, a basic question for you: given a string representation of a positive integer, how do you convert it into a numeric form?
-It's quite simple; the following code can achieve this:
+First, let me ask you a basic question: If you are given a string that represents a positive integer, how do you convert it to a number?
+It's very simple.
+The code below does this:

 String s = "8264";